TheRealToxicDev/docs.cordx.wtf/docs/about.md

 slug: /
 ---

+Welcome to CordX your number one solution for ShareX Upload Services.

+---

 ## What is CordX
 CordX is a ShareX focused media and file uploader, with a variety of features!
 We offer over 20 custom domains to host your iamges and files on, or you can even bring over your own!